 Those who experience physical, mental health, cognitive, communication, intellectual, sensory, or age-related impairments, whether they are seniors, others with age-related impairments, or people with lived experience of mental health concerns or substance use issues.

-What's happeningBuilding an Accessibility Strategy
+Accessibility Strategy adopted

-About the proposed strategy
+Developing the strategy

 The strategy takes into consideration the multiple identities that intersect to make us who we are and how experiences differ depending on factors such as gender, disability, age, race, ethnicity, sexuality, and gender identity.

 Tell us about accessibility barriers you've encountered or witnessed around Vancouver.